px212/px212/source/english/index.md

 ## Group Members
 - **Xiaona Yao**.
+Master student.
 Xiaona's work focuses on evaluating the atmospheric teleconnections in climate models.
 She is co-supervised with Prof. Yali Yang (Yunnan Univerisity)
 - **Linjun Han**.
+PhD student.
 Linjun's work focuses on dynamics of the atmospheric circulation in the middle latitudes.
 She is co-supervised with Prof. Lin Wang (IAP)
 - **Yunfei Cao**.
+PhD student.
 Yunfei's work focuses on the attribution of recent climate changes in the middle latitudes.
 He is co-superised with Prof. Lin Wang.
 - **Zihan Wang**.
-Zihan is an undergraduate student from Yunnan University.
+PhD Student.
+Zihan will start his PhD from Sep 2025.

 ## EXPERIENCE